Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Or, you might go somewhere in the middle, making a smaller price increase and absorbing the rest, but whichever option you go for, registering for VAT can have a huge effect on the way that you run your business, and what you charge for goods or services.

 The amount of VAT that you charge depends on what you’re selling.
-The rules for charging and paying VAT are a bit different for goods and services that you import or export.
+The rules for charging and paying VAT are a bit different for goods and services that you import or export, so to keep things simple we’ll talk about UK VAT in this article.

 The different rates of UK VAT